• admin@teanau.school.nz

 What is the Foundation Classroom

 Every child is unique and different.
-When they arrive at school it is expected that they are ‘ready for school’ – this expectation is unfair, as not all children are ready to read and write immediately.
-Children’s sensory and physical development affects their ability to remember what they see, hear and do.
-Therefore it affects their ability to learn and achieve.
+When they arrive at school, it is expected that they are ‘ready for school’—this expectation is unfair, as not all children are ready to read and write immediately.
+Children’s sensory and physical development affects their ability to remember what they see, hear, and do, which in turn affects their ability to learn and achieve.

-To achieve in the classroom a child needs to be physically and developmentally ready.
-This in turn will have an effect on a child’s ability to be able to remember what they see, hear and do.
+To succeed in the classroom, a child needs to be physically and developmentally ready.
+This, in turn, affects a child's ability to remember what they see, hear, and do.

-We need to make sure that children have the Foundation Skills to be ready for formal learning.
+We must ensure that children have the Foundation Skills to be ready for formal learning.

 We need to allow children to develop these skills so that when they move into formal learning situations they will find success more readily and be more ‘switched on to learning’.
 We want children to enjoy early success in school and provide the best possible start to school life.

-Everyday children need to participate in a wide range of important movement activities.
-These movement activities can improve the way the brain functions to help prepare a child for learning success.
+Children need to participate in a wide range of important movement activities every day.
+These activities can improve the way the brain functions and help prepare children for learning success.

-Time also needs to be taken to develop auditory and visual processing and memory skills.
-The ability to remember what we see, hear and do are learned skills.
+Time must be spent developing auditory, visual processing, and memory skills.
+Remembering what we see, hear and do is a learned skill.

-When the brain has been provided with a wide range of movement patterns, sensory activities and language, the brain will develop a rich network of nerve patterns and literally be ‘wired for learning’.
+When the brain has been provided with a wide range of movement patterns, sensory activities, and language, it will develop a rich network of nerve patterns and be 'wired for learning'.

 The Foundation Skills